cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/parameters.md

 - `https://support.example.com` Use an https:// link to open your companies internal help site.
 - `mailto://yoursupport@example.com`  Use a mailto:// link to open your default mail client.

-## Service Token based authentication
-Instead of requiring users to authenticate with their credential, you can deploy the client with a pre-generated [Service Token](/identity/service-auth/service-tokens).
+## Authentication with service tokens

 <Aside>
   Devices that connect to Cloudflare for Teams with Service Token authentication are not subject to identity based rules.
 </Aside>

+Instead of requiring users to authenticate with their credentials, you can deploy the WARP client with a pre-generated [Service Token](/identity/service-auth/service-tokens).

-Both a `auth_client_id` and `auth_client_secret` are required when using this authentication mechanism.
+Both a `auth_client_id` and `auth_client_secret` are required when using this authentication method.

 ### `auth_client_id`